Telemachus19/02-24-00302-Systems-Analysis-And-Design/System-Analysis-And-Design-Notes/Notes.md

 #### Diamond

-- Begins in aver specific way (Close-ended questions)
+- Begins in a very specific way (Close-ended questions)
 - Then more general issues (open-ended questions)
 - Conclude (close-ended questions)
 - _useful in_ keeping the interviewee's interest and attention through a variety of questions